Who We Are:

 We Are Experienced:

-We've house and pet sat in a remote mountain region in Nayarit, Mexico earlier this year for one dog and one cat.
+We've house and pet sat in a remote mountain region in Nayarit, Mexico for one dog and one cat.
 We loved bonding with the animals during that 3 month period, and feel a special connection to the community as well.
 The home was very quiet and tranquil, and we carefully planned out our occasional trips to the nearest city to buy supplies and groceries.

 We've successfully managed animal illnesses, car repair issues, electricity outages, tricky boilers, rainy season weather, working with household staff, and other things that come up during a housesit.
 We're great at thinking on our feet, problem solving, and being flexible in developing countries.
 We're pretty handy people who are good at figuring out how to fix minor problems or contact someone who can help for larger problems or emergencies.
-I speak intermediate Spanish so can easily speak to locals and manage issues that come up in Latin American countries.
+I speak intermediate Spanish so can easily speak to locals and manage issues that come up in Spanish-speaking countries.

 We're excited to see where our next housesitting adventure will lead.
 We look forward to hearing from you soon!